Date: Wednesday, September 16, 2020

 Hosted in collaboration with Cultural Innovation Group

-This event is FREE and open to all.
-Advanced registration is required.
 We strongly encourage reading Yancey Consulting’s report, “What Are the Paradigm Shifts Necessary for the Arts Sector to Nurture

 Meet Our Speakers